-Continuing law provides for the distribution of the receipts from the motor fuel excise tax.
-A specified portion of those receipts is to be credited or transferred monthly to the Highway Operating Fund.
-Under prior law, beginning on September 1 of each fiscal year, the amounts required to be credited or transferred to the Highway Operating Fund were to be credited or transferred to the Highway Capital Improvement Bond Service Fund until the Office of Budget and Management (OBM) received certification from the Treasurer of State that sufficient money had been credited or transferred to the Bond Service Fund to meet all payments of debt service and financing costs due during the fiscal year from that fund.
+Current law provides for the disbursement of the receipts from the motor A specified portion of those receipts is to be credited or fuel excise tax. transferred monthly to the Highway Operating Fund.
+Beginning on September 1 of each fiscal year, however, the amounts required to be credited or transferred to the Highway Operating Fund are instead to be credited or transferred to the Highway Capital Improvement Bond Service Fund until the Office of Budget and Management (OBM) receives certification from the Treasurer of State that sufficient money has been credited or transferred to the Bond Service Fund to meet all payments of debt service and financing costs due during the fiscal year from that fund.

-Continuing law also requires the Treasurer of State to certify to OBM, not later than July 15 of each fiscal year, the total amount of money needed during that fiscal year to meet all debt service and any related financing costs payable from the Highway Capital Improvement Bond Service Fund (R.C.
-151.01, not in the act).
+Current law also requires the Treasurer of State to certify to OBM, not later than July 15 of each fiscal year, the total amount of moneys needed during that fiscal year to meet all debt service and any related financing costs payable from the Highway Capital Improvement Bond Service Fund (R.C.
+151.01, not in the bill).

-The act revises the amount and timing of these transfers by requiring that monthly, from September to February of each fiscal year, an amount equal to one-sixth of the amount certified in July of that year by the Treasurer of State is to be credited or transferred to the Highway Capital Improvement Bond Service Fund from the amounts required under current law to be credited or transferred to the Highway Operating Fund.
+The bill revises the amount and timing of these transfers by requiring that monthly, from September to February of each fiscal year, an amount equal to onesixth of the amount certified in July of that year by the Treasurer of State is to be credited or transferred to the Highway Capital Improvement Bond Service Fund from the amounts required under current law to be credited or transferred to the Highway Operating Fund.
 If in any of those months the amount available to be credited or transferred to the Bond Service Fund is less than one-sixth of the amount certified by the Treasurer of State, the shortfall is to be added to the amount due the next succeeding month.
 Any amount still due at the end of the six-month period is to be credited or transferred as the money becomes available, until OBM receives certification from the Treasurer of State that sufficient money has been credited or transferred to the Bond Service Fund to meet all payments of debt service and financing costs due during the fiscal year from that fund.